felangel/mason/README.md

 `__brick__/<% url %>`

-Running `mason build app_icon -- --url path/to/icon.png` will generate `icon.png` with the contents of `path/to/icon.png` where the `path/to/icon.png` can be either a local or remote path.
+Running `mason make app_icon -- --url path/to/icon.png` will generate `icon.png` with the contents of `path/to/icon.png` where the `path/to/icon.png` can be either a local or remote path.

 ## Consuming Brick Templates